dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 - TLSv1.3
 - ARP

-HTTP traffic was readable because it was unencrypted, while HTTPS traffic appeared encrypted.
+The HTTP packet clearly demonstrated that web requests can be viewed in plain text when encryption is not used.

+HTTPS traffic appeared encrypted and its contents could not be viewed.

 ---